 If this is your first time deploying this app to Azure, enter your Azure credentials.

-Note: You may experience problems if your Web/Worker role is located within a Solutions Folder in the Visual Studio Project.
+You may experience problems if your Web/Worker role is located within a Solutions folder in the Visual Studio Project.

-The current Nuget installer is not able to locate the necessary Service files to update if they are nested within a Solution Folder.
-This will cause issues with the agent setup which will in turn prevent the agent from reporting metrics on your Cloud Service.
-Our current recommendation is to place the web/worker role at the root of the solution before installing the Nuget package.
-Once the agent is installed, the cloud role can be moved back into the solution folder.
+The current Nuget installer is not able to locate the necessary Service files to update them if they are nested within a Solution folder.
+This will cause issues with the agent setup, which will in turn prevent the agent from reporting metrics on your Cloud Service.

 Your application must receive traffic in order for you to view its performance in New Relic.
 You may need to wait a few minutes for data to start appearing.
-To check out your application's performance in your New Relic dashboard:
+To view your application's performance in New Relic: